IBM-Cloud/isv-operator-product-deploy-sample/README.md

 **a) CRD**

 By default the operator-sdk 1.2.0 and above versions creates the latest version of CustomResourceDefinition(CRD) `v1`.
 The older versions of OpenShift only support v1beta1.
-So if your operator is going to be listed on OCP 4.5 and earlier, you'll need to convert to the older format.
+So if your operator is going to be listed on OpenShift 4.5 and earlier, you'll need to convert to the older format.

 The structure of your operator’s CRD should look like below.